simonachkar/mcda5550-pwa/assignment/README.md

 ## Misc
 To access the app information in the chrome devtool, right click, then click inspect, then go to the "Application" tab.

+Always make sure to clear your storage if you are doing testing, in case you didn't see the updates.